 There is no other way to “fix” the high-income problem.
 The use of a QIT is very complicated and requires careful attention to detail.
 The key thing to remember is that Medicaid will allow Grandma to have income over the limit so long as she has a QIT, her income is paid into it and then paid/disbursed from the QIT according to Medicaid’s rules.

 Are you looking for help with a QIT?
-Allow our Elder Law Specialists to guide you in this somewhat complicated area.
+Then please call our Elder Law Specialists at (727) 240-2350 so we can guide you in this somewhat complicated area.
+Request your free consultation with a lawyer at our firm today.